JarinAnjum/SD-LAB/README.md

-This is Banking managment system in java netbeans.
+This is Banking managment system by using Java.